New Media Studies

 Research Findings

-Based on the findings, the following suggestions are offered for improving and developing domestic messaging platforms:
+Based on the research findings, the study proposes these key measures for enhancing domestic messaging platforms:

-• Establish Educational Platforms: Hold workshops and training courses to enhance users' media literacy.
+Educational Development: Conduct workshops and training programs to strengthen users' media literacy skills

 Conclusion